astropy/astropy-APEs/APE14.rst

 from it, then they should still register with the ABC to allow code to check isinstance(object, LowLevelWCSAPI)).
 Existing WCS classes are then free to either implement that interface or provide thin wrappers providing this interface.
-A guiding philosophy of this interface is use relatively primitive python objects (scalars, arrays, and strings), which can be “promoted” to more complex and useful Python objects in the high-level interface.
+A guiding philosophy of this interface is to use relatively primitive python objects (scalars, arrays, and strings), which can be “promoted” to more complex and useful Python objects in the high-level interface.
 This allows straightforward implementation of this interface even in C-implemented Python objects, without tying that into the high-level interface.

+Note that in this APE, when referring to arrays, we mean any Python object that follows the buffer protocol described in `PEP3118
+<https://www.python.org/dev/peps/pep-3118/>`_ rather than only specifically
+Numpy arrays (which do follow the buffer protocol).
+This allows for other array types, such as the `built-in Python array
+<https://docs.python.org/3/library/array.html>`_ objects or other custom
+classes.

 The following class shows the required properties and methods the uniform low-level API recommends: